dsarrut/gate-exercices/ex1.md

 Go into the folder `cd exercices`.
 Read carefully the file `mac/ex1.mac` to understand what is the purpose of the simulation.
 Note: the command `/control/execute <filename>` includes the content of the give file.
 This command allows to split simulation macros in several files.

 Run the simulation with `Gate mac/ex1.mac` and analyze the results.
 Describe all the outputs.
 Display the curves (with python or gnuplot or matlab or excel or R ...).
 For example, you can plot the curve with python by typing `./py/plot.py` from the folder `exercices`.
 Look at the file `./py/plot.py`, it use python code to load the output file of the simulation and create curves.
+Python is a powerful language for data analysis.
+You may want to investigate it from the [main web site](https://docs.python.org/3/tutorial/index.html).
+The two Python packages that are useful for us here are: [numpy](http://www.numpy.org/) (for scientific calculation) and [matplotlib](https://matplotlib.org/) for plotting.

 Back to Gate macros.
 You can play with the verbose options in the verbose.mac file and with the commands: `/tracking/verbose 2` (change the number to increase the verbosity).